 How to Grow Garlic

-You can plant and grow Garlic in autumn or spring but Garlic grows best when planted in the autumn.
-Autumn planted garden should have a period of 1-2 months of cold temperatures, 0-10C, which helps the bulb formation producing a better yield.
+You can plant Garlic in autumn or spring, but Garlic grows best when planted in the autumn.
+This is because autumn planted garlic has the benefit of 1-2 months of cold temperatures, 0-10C, which helps the bulb formation producing a better yield.

 If you are growing garlic in soil which is wet over winter, autumn planting may not be ideal.
 Garlic bulbs may rot in cold wet soil.
 Either plant in containers or wait until the spring.